-- a.
-Patients on Droplet Precautions should not ambulate in the hallways or be in public spaces, even with a mask on. - b.
-For non-emergent visits in the outpatient setting, consider scheduling patients on Droplet Precautions at the end of the day or rescheduling the patient when no longer infectious.

-4. Discontinuing Droplet Precautions

-Refer to Attachment 2: Quick Glance for Respiratory Panel Isolation Precautions for guidelines regarding what type of isolation is needed for each respiratory virus/pathogen on the panel and when precautions can be discontinued.
+- For non-emergent visits in the outpatient setting, consider scheduling patients on Droplet Precautions at the end of the day or rescheduling the patient when no longer infectious. - 4.
+Discontinuing Droplet Precautions - Refer to Attachment 2: Quick Glance for Respiratory Panel Isolation Precautions for guidelines regarding the type of isolation needed for each respiratory virus/pathogen on the panel and when precautions can be discontinued.